trueos/pcbsd/src-qt5/docs/update.rst

 - **Packages:** if the jail is not running, a message will indicate that you need to first *Start jail to view*.
 Click the *Stopped* link so that it changes to *Running*.
 This will change the message to *View Packages*.
 Click this link to view which packages are currently installed in the jail.
 This will also display the application categories so that you can install packages into the specified jail.
+A hyperlink is also included to "Export PBI list".
+If the jail already has PBIs installed, you can click this link to create a file named :file:`exportfile.pbilist` which can then be imported into another jail or
+  PC-BSD ®system.

 **Figure 7.1h: Editing the Specified Jail**